-3.1.2 Non-controlling interest
+3.1.2 NON-CONTROLLING INTEREST

 Non-controlling interest in net assets of the consolidated subsidiaries are presented separately within Grupo Nutresa's equity.
-The profit and loss, and other comprehensive income, is also attributed to non-controlling and controlling interest.
+Profit and loss, and other comprehensive income, is also attributed to non-controlling and controlling interest.

-Subsidiaries' purchases or sales involving non-controlling ownership that do not involve a loss of control are recognized directly in equity.
+Subsidiaries' purchases or sales involving non-controlling

+ownership that do not involve a loss of control are recognized directly in equity.

 Grupo Nutresa considers minority interests transactions, as transactions with Shareholders of the Company.
-When carrying out acquisitions of minority interests, the difference between the consideration paid, and the interest acquired over the book value of the subsidiary's net assets, is recognized as an equity transaction; therefore, goodwill for those acquisitions is not recognized.
+When carrying out acquisitions of minority interest transactions, the difference between the consideration paid, and the interest acquired over the book value of the subsidiary's net assets, is recognized as an equity transaction; therefore, goodwill for those acquisitions is not recognized.